Firmsconsulting

 Sophisticated capital budgeting techniques include Net present value method (NPV), Internal Rate of Return method (IRR), Profitability index (PI) and Equivalent Annual Annuity (EAA).
 Internal Rate of Return method (IRR) is discussed below.

-It is also very easy to utilize Internal Rate of Return with the help of afinancial calculator.
+It is also very easy to utilize Internal Rate of Return with the help of a financial calculator.
 It is much more challenging to calculate it by hand.
-Again, as in utilizing the NPV method , ), it is important to first understand the logic behind the calculation.
+Again, as in utilizing the NPV method, it is important to first understand the logic behind the calculation.

-Initial investment: amount, minus sign, CFi
+Initial investment, minus sign – CFi

-Annual cash inflow: amount, CFi1
+Annual cash inflow – CFi1

-Number of periods: number of periods, second function, Ni
+Number of periods – second function Ni

-Initial investment: amount, minus sign, CFi
+Initial investment, minus sign – CFi

-Both Net present value method (NPV) and Internal Rate of Return method (IRR) will show whether the project is acceptable.
-However, the ranking of specific acceptable projects may differ between the two techniques.
+Both NPV and IRR will show whether the project is acceptable.
+However, the ranking of specific acceptable projects may differ between two techniques.

 Test yourself